faisal-mujeeb/Newsletter/README.md

 A newsletter project built using the MERN stack, providing a platform to manage and distribute newsletters to subscribers.

 # Features

+Manage subscribers with ease
+Create and send newsletters to subscribers
+Schedule newsletters for later delivery
+Customize newsletters with images and text
+Monitor the success of each newsletter with detailed analytic